Corporate Governance Statement

-As Chairman of ThinkSmart, my role includes upholding the highest levels of corporate governance throughout the Company, particularly at Board level.
+As Chairman of ThinkSmart, I am responsible for leading the Board and upholding the highest levels of corporate governance throughout the Company, particularly at Board level.
 As a Board we recognise the importance of high standards of corporate governance and their importance and support to our strategic goals and long-term success.
 The Company is listed on AIM and is therefore required to provide details of a recognised corporate governance code that the Board of directors have decided to apply.
-We have, since listing, acknowledged the importance of the principles set out in the Quoted Companies Alliance corporate governance code for small and mid-sized companies 2013 (the QCA Code).
-This QCA Code was updated in April 2018 (the New QCA Code).
+We continue to acknowledge the importance of the principles of the QCA corporate governance code (the QCA Code).

 The Board has collective responsibility for setting the strategic aims and objectives of the Group.
 This strategy is set out in the Group Strategy section of the Directors’ Report of the Annual Report.

 The Board also has responsibility for the Group’s internal control and risk management systems and structures.
 Our risk management process is embedded into the business and starts at Board level but is delivered through the Group.